ghoulcauldron/seamless-yolk/swatch_pipeline_ml/README.md

 1.  **API-Based Metafield Updates:**
     * Develop a script to update product metafields directly via the Shopify API.
     * This will specifically target the population of file-reference metafields, including `Swatch: Image (product.metafields.altuzarra.swatch_image)` and `Get the look image (product.metafields.altuzarra.look_image)`, which cannot be handled by the CSV import process.
+    * Serve as a pilot project for automating the management of other product attributes currently handled via CSV, such as parent/variant image assignments, the generation of collection tags, allowed metafields,

 2.  **Automated Smart Collection Creation:**
     * Create a script that uses the Shopify API to perform bulk creation of smart collections.